-- Your filing status is single or married filing jointly.
+- Your filing status is single, married filing jointly, or head of household.

 - You do not claim any adjustments to income.

-- You do not owe any household employment taxes on wages you paid to a household employee.
+- You owe household employment taxes on wages you paid to a household employee.

-- You aren't a debtor in a chapter 11 bankruptcy case filed after October 16, 2005.
+- You are a debtor in a Chapter 11 Bankruptcy case filed after October 16, 2005.

-- Advance payments of the premium tax credit weren't made for you, your spouse, or any individual you enrolled in coverage for whom no one else is claiming the personal exemption.
+- Advance payments of the Premium Tax Credit (PTC) were made for you, your spouse, or any individual you enrolled in coverage for whom no one else is claiming the personal exemption.

-- Advance payments of the health coverage tax credit weren't made for you, your spouse, or other qualifying family member.
+- Advance payments of the Health Coverage Tax Credit (HCTC) were made for you, your spouse, or other qualifying family member.

 For more information, view the instructions for Form 1040.